Chart Color Schemes

 Brabham - Henley Brook's residents boast exceedingly positive health performance metrics with prevalence of common health conditions quite low across both younger and older age cohorts

-Health outcomes data shows excellent results across Brabham-Henley Brook, with low prevalence of common health conditions across both younger and older age groups.
+Health outcomes data shows excellent results in Brabham - Henley Brook, with low prevalence of common health conditions across both younger and older age groups.

-Approximately 56% (~10,765 people) of the total population have private health cover.
+Approximately 56% (~10,765 people) have private health cover, a high rate compared to other areas.
 The most prevalent medical conditions are asthma (6.6%) and mental health issues (6.4%).
-A significant majority (80.2%) report being completely free of medical ailments, compared to 72.6% in Greater Perth.
-Only 5.3% (1,026 people) of residents are aged 65 and over, lower than the 12.6% in Greater Perth.
-However, health outcomes among seniors require more attention than those in the broader population.
+A significant majority, 80.2%, report no medical ailments, higher than Greater Perth's 72.6%.
+Only 5.3% (~1,026 people) are aged 65 and over, lower than Greater Perth's 12.6%.
+However, health outcomes among seniors require more attention due to being above average compared to the broader population.

 Frequently Asked Questions - Health